Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
-* Fixed: Broken links of uploaded files when filename contains umlaute
+* Fixed: Broken link of uploaded file when filename contains umlaute
 * Fixed: Display issues with some themes
 * Changed: Categories are now ordered in the administration area
 * Changed: Use default WordPress icons instead of own icon pack